On this page, you will learn:

 - Critical Process Died after Login

 - Critical Process Died while Gaming

 - Critical Process Died with Windows 10 Reboot Loop

 So how to find a solution for Critical Process Died error in Windows 10/8/7 will be a vital question for those users who are having such a problem on their computers.
 Here the following, EaseUS will provide you with practical solutions for fixing Windows 10/8/7 Critical Process Died error with 0x000000EF code.

-10 Solutions to Fix Critical Process Died Error on Windows 10/8/7
+How to Fix Critical Process Died Error on Windows 10/8/7 - 10 Ways

 If you are having a blue screen with "Your PC ran into a problem and needs to restart.
 We're just collecting some error info, and then we'll restart for you." error message on your PC, relax.